Ireliya/TerraLogic/README.md

 - [Results](#results)
 - [Examples](#qualitative-examples)
 ---
+## 🔥 Releases

+- [2025.04.11] We release the agent code and evaluation dataset.

 ## Introduction
 This repository hosts the project page and supporting materials for our work on resilient multimodal geospatial reasoning.